-Turn OFF electrical loads, using whatever means provided in your vehicle (such as a main line circuit breaker or transfer switch.
+1. Turn OFF electrical loads, using whatever means provided in your vehicle (such as a main line circuit breaker or transfer switch).

-NOTE: If you start the engine with the start/stop switch on the generator control panel, turn OFF loads by setting the panel's main breaker to the "OFF" or "OPEN" position.
-Electrical load circuits will be turned ON after the generator has started, stabilized and warmed up.
+NOTE: If you start the engine with the start/stop switch on the generator control panel, turn OFF loads by setting the panel's main breaker to its "OFF" or "OPEN" position.
+Electrical load circuits may be turned ON after the generator has started, stabilized and warmed up.

-NOTE: You only need to use the fuel primer during the initial startup, after the unit has not been used for an extended period of time or the fuel line has been disconnected.
+NOTE: On gas units you only need to use the fuel primer during the initial startup, after the unit has not been used for an extended period of time (two weeks) or the fuel line has been disconnected.
 The primer is used to prime the fuel pump and carburetor.